-Arizona PBS is currently testing out a new way of connecting parents with helpful information about early childhood development.
+Arizona PBS is offering a new way of connecting parents with helpful information about early childhood development.

 The project is called Bright by Text — and as the name suggests, it delivers bite-sized tips and recommendations via text message.
 Each message is targeted to the child’s age and contains a concept, resource or activity.